asingh1-godaddy/github-bootcamp/README.md

 **Explanation**

 Cloning a repository refers to downloading a copy of the main branch onto your hard drive.
-Changes you make to that code won't reflect the online copy until those changes are "committed" and "pushed"
+Changes you make to that code won't reflect the online copy until those changes are "committed" and "pushed".

-A few ways to clone a repo:
+The git file or file source link is needed to clone it.
+Github itself offers a multitude of ways to clone a repo, which you can find with the green `Code` button at the top right of the github repo page:

 <br/>